msggigi/emobBeginnersExercises/_sources/intro.md

 # Welcome to your Emobility Exercises

 ## Techniques used
-* Jupyter notebook
+* Publishing: Jupyter-book
-    * that is converted to Jupyter-book and published with Github Pages
+    * published with Github Pages script ghp-import
+* Jupyther Notebook
+* Implementation: NumPy
+    * Visualization: Matplotlib

 ## Build instructions
 It is build with following